 This is the LLC of Dr. Carlo Russo.
 Dr. Russo has a single contract signed by XDG and the Company that has been approved by the Board of Directors and was subject to multiple amendments.
 In particular, Dr. Russo, via XDG, serves as the Company's Chief Medical Officer and Head of Development.
-Dr. Russo is responsible for the clinical development of TemferonTM, the Company's gene therapy platform.
-The applicable recurring fees are €300,000 per year effective from August 1, 2019, (€200,000 prior to that date) plus a variable compensation of €50,000 based on the results obtained and depending on the Company's Board of Directors approval.
-In 2020, the Company incurred €342,872.
-The Company accrued €25,000 for a potential bonus relating to the period of July to December 2020.
-The amounts owed at December 31, 2020 and 2019 are €30,942 and €156,816, respectively.
-In 2019, the Company granted options on 1,000 class B quotas to Dr. Russo, of which 400 were exercised and converted to class B quotas in 2019 and 300 were exercised and converted to class B quotas in 2020; the remaining 300 are outstanding and will vest by the earlier of July 31, 2021 or the effectiveness of the Company's registration statement.
-The fair value of the options based on the Company's valuation was €1,084 per quota B. There were no options granted in 2020.
+Dr. Russo is responsible for the clinical development of Temferon, the Company's gene therapy platform.
+The applicable recurring fees are €200,000 per year (€300,000 effective from August 1, 2019) plus a variable year-end compensation (minimum €50,000) based on the results obtained and depending on the Company's Board of Directors approval.
+In 2019, XDG related expenses amounted to €283,610 and an accrual of € 50,000 was made at the year end to take into account the above reported variable compensation that was approved by the Board of Directors.
+The amount owed at December 31, 2019 was €59,626.

-San Raffaele Hospital - OSR
+OSR - San Raffaele Hospital